dwyl/elixir-auth-microsoft/README.md

 with no prior experience/knowledge of auth "schemes" or "strategies". <br />
-Just follow the detailed instructions and you'll be up-and running in a few minutes minutes.
+Just follow the detailed instructions and you'll be up-and running in a few minutes.

 # _How_? ✅